 “We’re trained to see brands, so when you don’t it’s almost jarring, but the network won’t use a brand if it interferes with an advertising deal they have or if it’s not used for its intended use.
 So instead of covering it with tape or running into a legal nightmare, we create these brands that are fictional.”
-Michael Bertolina, ISS’s vice president of Entertainment Marketing and Acquisition
+Michael Bertolina, ISS’s former vice president of Entertainment Marketing and Acquisition

 Glen McKenna scotch whisky (TV: How I Met Your Mother/ HIMYM)

 This fictional scotch whisky has appeared a number of times on HIMYM – click here for more info if interested.

 Clyburn scotch whisky (Film: The Dark Knight; Rock of Ages; The Place beyond the Pines/ TV: HIMYM)

 Ron Burgundy’s Gret Odin’s Raven blended scotch whisky (Film: Anchorman)

 “I love Scotch.
 Scotchy Scotch Scotch.
 Here it goes down.
 Down into my belly.” – Ron Burgundy